ZinedineChelgham/ZinedineChelgham/README.md

 # Hi there 👋
-I'm Zinedine, I'm from France and I'm computer science enginner 🖥️
+I'm Zinedine, I'm from France and I'm a computer science enginner 🖥️

 **Take a look to my Portfolio : https://zinedinechelgham.github.io/freelance/**